-Dr. Yi was recently recruited to Lombardi Comprehensive Cancer Center as a tenure-track Assistant Professor from the Wistar Institute, where she focused her postdoctoral studies on elucidating the molecular mechanisms underlying Neurofibromatosis Type II, a rare cancer syndrome that affects primarily adolescents and young adults.
-Joining Lombardi in Fall 2011, Dr. Yi and her team are dissecting signaling crosstalk between important cancer pathways using a combination of in vitro and in vivo approaches.
-The major pathways currently under their investigation include the Hippo-Yap, the TGFbeta-Smad, and signaling pathways downstream of the small GTPases, Ras and Rac.
-Besides basic mechanistic studies, the Yi lab is conducting translational research to develop novel targeted therapeutic strategies, which could potentially be utilized to treat multiple types of human cancers.
+Since joining Lombardi in Fall 2011 as a tenure-track Assistant Professor, Dr. Yi has led her team in dissecting signaling crosstalk between important cancer pathways using a combination of in vitro and in vivo approaches.
+A major focus of Yi lab is on the roles of the evolutionary conserved Hippo-Yap growth regulatory pathway in the initiation and progression of pancreatic, lung, renal and liver cancers and Neurofibromatosis Type 2 (NF2).
+Besides basic mechanistic studies, Yi lab is conducting translational research to develop novel targeted therapeutic strategies, which could potentially be utilized to treat multiple types of human cancers.

 - PhD (2005) Yale university, MCDB

 - MS & MPhil.
 (2000) Yale University, MCDB

 - BS (1998) Peking university, Cell Biology & Genetics

 - Chinese (speak, read, write)